ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 briefly talk about the development lifecycle of the systemd and its deployment methods.

-The code of our application exists in a git repostiory at https://github.com/ThanosApostolou/thapo-ska.
+The code of our application exists in a git repository at https://github.com/ThanosApostolou/thapo-ska.
 There are 3 fundamental branches.
 New code are directly pushed into `main` branch or merged by some other feature branch into `main` branch.
-When chagnes of multiple commits have been tested enough locally, then the `main` branch is merged into `dev` branch.
+When changes of multiple commits have been tested enough locally, then the `main` branch is merged into `dev` branch.
 After multiple merges in `dev` branch, when we are ready for a release we merge `dev` branch into `prod` branch.

-In alignment with the git branches, the application can run with 3 differnet
+In alignment with the git branches, the application can run with 3 different
 environments:
 - `local` environment
 - `dev` environment
 - `prod` environment
-Each environment specifiies different configuration for our services (e.g. about which url the frontend uses, which url the backend uses, which database schema to use, etc...).
+Each environment specifies different configuration for our services (e.g. about which url the frontend uses, which url the backend uses, which database schema to use, etc...).